 Follow these tips so you’ll be ready to hit the ground running when the program starts, and be able to take advantage of everything offered.

 Need to decide between multiple acceptances, request a deferral, negotiate a scholarship offer, or navigate any other issue that comes with acceptance?
-Contact Accepted to be connected with a skilled consultant to help!Linda Abraham, president and founder of Accepted and co-author of the definitive book on MBA admissions, MBA Admission for Smarties: The No-Nonsense Guide to Acceptance at Top Business Schools.
+Contact Accepted to be connected with a skilled consultant to help!Want an admissions expert help you get accepted?
+Click here to get in touch!

 Last updated on